Pshy0/es-ruin-the-fun/README.md

 - On Mac:
   - `Contents/Resources/plugins/ (within the application bundle)`
   - or `~/Library/Application Support/endless-sky/plugins`
+If the `plugins` folder does not exist, create it.

 ## Plugin Conflicts
 All the content added by this plugin is prefixed, to avoid conflicts with other plugins.